Discover All of Austria by Train

 Day 9

-This beautiful alpine city with its medieval old town is nestled in the Nordkette mountains.
-Hungerburgbahn Station is one of Tyrol's most magnificent examples of modern design by world-renowned architect Zaha Hadid.
-A rack railway and a cable car take you up to an Alpine landscape at over 2,000 meters (6,562 ft), from where you can enjoy stunning city views.
-Save money by purchasing the ÖBB Plus Ticket 'Top of Innsbruck' alongside your train ticket in the ÖBB ticket shop.
+• This beautiful Alpine city with its medieval old town is nestled in the Nordkette mountains.
+Hungerburgbahn Station is one of Tirol's most magnificent examples of modern design by world-renowned architect Zaha Hadid.

-If the mountain air has made you hungry, try local specialities such as Schlutzkrapfen (dumplings stuffed with cheese or spinach), Käsespätzle (pasta tossed with onions and cheese) and Tiroler Gröstl (a pan of potatoes, meat and vegetables) in one of the traditional restaurants.
+• If the mountain air has made you hungry, try local specialities such as Schlutzkrapfen (dumplings stuffed with cheese or spinach), Käsespätzle (pasta tossed with onions and cheese) or Tiroler Gröstl (a pan of potatoes, meat and vegetables) in one of the traditional restaurants.
 Dedicate the rest of the day to sightseeing and shopping in the city centre.

 Day 10

-Spend the day visiting three emblematic places around Innsbruck.
+• Spend the day visiting three emblematic places around Innsbruck.
 Take tram 1 to the Bergisel Ski Jump, then continue to the small mountain village of Igls (only 15 min on the J bus).
-In the afternoon, take tram 3 to Ambras Castle, with beautiful gardens and a unique art collection.

 Excursions from Innsbruck

-Explore the Swarovski Crystal Worlds (incl. in the Innsbruck Card) in Wattens.
+• Explore the Swarovski Crystal Worlds (incl. in the Innsbruck Card) in Wattens.
 Either take a shuttle bus (4 times/day, around 30 min) directly to the entrance or a commuter train to Fritzens-Wattens (16 min) and continue 15 min. by foot.

-If you prefer an active morning, take the STB train from Südtiroler Platz station (30 min) to the village of Mutters.
-Walk towards the parish church on the main street, and you will find a beautifully traditional Tyrolean farmhouse with wooden balconies and painted facades.
+• If you prefer an active morning, take the STB train from Südtiroler Platz station (30 min) to the village of Mutters.
+Walk towards the parish church on the main street, and you will find a beautifully traditional Tirolean farmhouse with wooden balconies and painted facades.
 Continue to the Mutteralm cable car (incl. in the Innsbruck Card), and take it up the mountain to enjoy a great hike followed by lunch in a traditional mountain hut.

-Afterwards, take a regional train (8 min) to Hall in Tirol.
+• Afterwards, take a regional train (8 min) to Hall in Tirol.
 This beautiful Medieval town with picturesque streets and squares is well worth a visit with its Hasegg Burg castle (home of the Mint Museum, also called the birthplace of the Taler coin and the modern-day Dollar), the Magdalena chapel with its frescoes and altar, and the churches of St. Nikolaus and the Jesuits.

 Arlberg Region

-Take a 1-hour morning train directly from Innsbruck to St. Anton am Arlberg and find yourself amid an alpine paradise.
+• Take a 1-hour morning train directly from Innsbruck to St. Anton am Arlberg and find yourself amid an Alpine paradise.
 The Arlberg is one of Austria’s westernmost mountain resorts and is famous for stunning hikes, upscale entertainment, and an elegant atmosphere.

-Explore the town of St. Anton, where the Galzig and Valluga cable cars whisk you up to 2,811 m (9,222 ft) of the region’s tallest mountain.
+• Explore the town of St. Anton, where the Galzig and Valluga cable cars whisk you up to 2,811 m (9,222 ft) of the region’s tallest mountain.
 Incidentally, one of St. Anton’s best gourmet restaurants, the Verwallstube, is located at the top of the Galzigbahn.
-Visit the St. Anton MUSEUM, housed in a lovely historic building that focuses on the village’s history and the closely linked history of skiing.